maxzheng/great-life-guide/README.md

    -- ensure it is 100% under your control, otherwise you are setting yourself up for a roller coaster ride that you might not enjoy.
 Think happy and therefore you are.

-3. **Openly express positivity** to boost your happiness.
-Identify the things that makes you happy you, express them openly, and then encourage positively (e.g. praise, be thankful and loving, celebrate) and explicitly as assuming the obvious is often wrong and easily misinterpreted as otherwise.
+3. **Overflow with positivity** to boost your happiness.
+Identify the things that makes you happy you, do and express them openly, and then encourage positively (e.g. praise, be thankful and loving, celebrate) and explicitly as assuming the obvious is often wrong and easily misinterpreted as otherwise.
 Be thankful for what you have each day.
 Give to others whenever possible, especially wisdom and compassion.
 Tell your love ones that you love them as much as possible.
 Celebrate every win -- big or small!
 Focus on the positive side, the solutions, and the actions that you can take to become happier rather than the problem.
+Kids' love for their family, friends, and things are pure, sincere, and overflowing. :heart:

 4. **Enjoy the present** to live your life.
 Too often we get stuck thinking about the past or the future, and forget about the present, which is when life happens and happiness can be created.
 Don't think about what you don't have or could have, but appreciate and enjoy what you do have.
 Whatever you do, simply be present and enjoy it.
+Kids are naturally gifted in this and it is why they are so happy all the time.

 <img src="images/great-life-by-paige-cody.jpg">